RedstormJones/SPDX_Eclipse_Plugin/README.md

 Administrators
 ------------

-The Administrators for the SPDX Eclipse Plugin and their roles for the project are as follows:
+The SPDX Eclipse Plugin administrators and their specific project roles are as follows:

 - Tyler Filkins ([TCF-30](https://github.com/TCF-30))
  - Systems Architect